Sony's colorful blue, pink and purple PS5 controllers are now available

 Nova Pink PlayStation DualSense Controller: £64.99 at Amazon UK

-The Nova Pink DualSense controller is now available to pre-order at Amazon UK.
+The Nova Pink DualSense controller is now available at Amazon UK.
 If you've had your eye on the pink version of Sony's clever pad, it's available now.

 PS5 DualSense Starlight Blue pre-order (US)